2025 UFL season

 The 2025 UFL season was the second season of the United Football League.
-The Birmingham Stallions were the defending champions after they defeated the San Antonio Brahmas in the 2024 UFL Championship Game to win their third consecutive spring football championship, adding to their back-to-back championships in the rebooted USFL.
-The Stallions were defeated in the 2025 USFL Championship Game by the Michigan Panthers, and the DC Defenders routed the Panthers 58–34 to win their first UFL Championship.
+The Birmingham Stallions were the defending champions after they defeated the San Antonio Brahmas in the 2024 UFL championship game to win their third consecutive spring football championship, adding to their back-to-back championships in the rebooted USFL.
+The Stallions were defeated in the 2025 USFL championship game by the Michigan Panthers, and the DC Defenders routed the Panthers 58–34 to win their first UFL Championship.

 Offseason

-The UFL exceeded internal expectations for the 2024 season, with Fox Sports executive Eric Shanks commenting that, though the league still lost money, it was "ahead of the expected pace" in terms of achieving self-sustenance, while the league long-term goal is to solicit local investors in an owner-operator arrangement similar to that used by Major League Soccer and the previous United Football League.
+Fox Sports executive Eric Shanks commented about the UFL for the 2024 season that though the league still lost money, it was "ahead of the expected pace" in terms of achieving self-sustenance.
+The league's long-term goal was to solicit local investors in an owner-operator arrangement similar to that used by Major League Soccer and the previous United Football League.
 League president Russ Brandon confirmed that the league's losses in 2024 were smaller than anticipated.
 No numbers were made public regarding the league's financial losses, revenues, or expenses.
 Still, the XFL had projected revenue of $100 million for 2024 if the leagues had remained separate, compared to its $80 million intake in 2023.
 The outpacing of expectations came despite the short ramp-up time for the 2024 season and the complications it posed on the business side of the league, which Vice President of Football Operations Daryl Johnston blamed for some of the attendance underperformance of the 2024 season compared to years past.
 Later reports suggested that the 2025 season would be the league's last one if it did not achieve tremendous commercial success.

 Television viewership rose substantially compared to the previous season as separate leagues.
 At the same time, ticket sales in most cities fell, prompting the league ownership to pivot investment toward local ticket sales teams.
 The inaugural season of the UFL averaged 832,000 viewers per game this season, a 34% increase from the average of 619,000 viewers the USFL and XFL attracted last year.
 In comparison, the championship game on Fox drew the highest viewership, with 1.596 million viewers.
 However, attendance dipped from the XFL's 2023 season average of 14,703 to 13,512.